 It's probably impossible to go to Cascais without relaxing.
 As a matter of fact, Cascais is famous for the sea, the sun, and the slow life.
 And the slow life is just what you need sometimes.

 Feel free to do nothing at all.
 Dine for hours, stroll along the beach and take in the beautiful coastline views.
-Or do some people watching in a cozy cafe in the old town.
-This is the perfect place to enjoy a peaceful and lovely vacation, weekend break or even day trip – without any stress.
+Or do some people-watching in a cozy cafe in the old town.
+This is the perfect place to enjoy a peaceful and lovely vacation, a weekend break or even a day trip – with no stress.

 Stroll Through the Charming Old Town